yashmadan123/mslearn-openai/Instructions/Labs/07-content-filters-azureOpenAI.md

    ![](../media/openai-lab01_01.png "Create Azure OpenAI resource")

-2. Wait for deployment to complete.
+4. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.

 #### Validation

 <validation step="9de3ee66-b5b4-4bec-964b-05f0e25d1971" />

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+> - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ### Task 2: Deploy a model